rangsimanketkaew/rangsimanketkaew/README.md

 ## Welcome to my Github 👋

-😄 I am a Ph.D student in Theoretical Chemistry 💻 + 🧪 at University of Zurich, Switzerland :switzerland:.
+😄 I am a Ph.D student in Theoretical Chemistry 💻 + 🧪 at University of Zurich, Switzerland flag: Switzerland .